Kris Jenner Potentially Gaining Custody Of Rob Kardashian’s Baby, Dream, Amid Alleged Blac Chyna Drug Abuse

-Kris Jenner could potentially end up having sole custody of Dream Kardashian if the Los Angeles County Department of Children and Family Services believe Rob & Blac Chyna are unfit parents to care for an infant.
+Kris Jenner could potentially end up having sole custody of Dream Kardashian if the Los Angeles County Department of Children and Family Services believe Rob and Blac Chyna are unfit parents to care for an infant.

 Following a report from TMZ, revealing that Child Protective Services had shared their concerns with the court regarding Blac Chyna’s alleged drug abuse, which is currently being investigated, there’s a slight chance the former stripper could lose custody of her daughter.